SovereignCloudStack/standards/Standards/scs-XXXX-vN-taxonomy-of-failsafe-levels.md

 ## Abstract

-Talking about redundancy and backups in the context of clouds, the scope under which circumstances these concepts work for various ressources is not clear.
+When talking about redundancy and backups in the context of cloud infrastructures, the scope under which circumstances these concepts apply to various ressources is neither homogenous nor intuitive.
 This decision record aims to define different levels of failure-safety.
 These levels can then be used in standards to clearly set the scope that certain procedures in e.g. OpenStack offer.